MomsTEAM Institute, Inc. (“MTI”) is a tax-exempt 501(c)(3) nonprofit based in Concord, Massachusetts.

 WHAT WE DO

-For the past sixteen years, MTI has worked with all sports stakeholders to safeguard the health and safety of student-athletes through education and advocacy:
+For the past eighteen years, MTI has worked with all sports stakeholders to safeguard the health and safety of student-athletes through education and advocacy:

 - LEGACY WEBSITE

 Since its launch in August 2000, MomsTEAM.com has grown to include over 10,000 pages of high quality, well-researched content on youth sports health and safety and parenting.
-By the end of 2017, MTI plans to migrate the best of MomsTEAM content to a series of microsites to be launched under the SmartTeams™ banner, each focusing on a different aspect of sports health and safety, aggregating comprehensive, evidence-based sports health and safety best practice standards and benchmarks, and incorporating the International Safeguards for Children in Sports to help guide sports programs towards a safer sports experience for their athletes.
+MTI’s long-term plan is to migrate the best of MomsTEAM content to a series of microsites to be launched under the SmartTeams™ banner, each focusing on a different aspect of sports health and safety, aggregating comprehensive, evidence-based sports health and safety best practice standards and benchmarks, and incorporating the International Safeguards for Children in Sports to help guide sports programs towards a safer sports experience for their athletes.

 - DOCUMENTARIES AND VIDEOS